 At the end of the day, to step into “family,” be it via an official marriage or some other avenue, is to step into a mixture of separate beings that identify as a collective.
 Family doesn’t have to mean two married people and a couple of kids — it can mean a group of singles who are steadfast in their support of each other.
-It can mean finding your kin outside the blood lines you were born into, or it can mean embracing the blood lines that you have, even if you don’t see eye to eye more often than not.
-At the core, no matter who the individuals are, the idea of “family” in action is a blend of compromise and honoring our own values.
-It’s living with the question, “What is it like to be you?” at the center and learning to listen to the answer, even if the outcome isn’t the perfect ideal.
-When it’s working, it is about living in relationship with others in a way that takes those other perspectives into consideration on a regular basis.
+It can mean finding your kin outside the blood lines you were born into, or it can mean embracing the blood lines that you have, even if you don’t see eye to eye very often.
+At the end of the day, no matter who the individuals are, the idea of “family” in action is a blend of compromise and honoring our own values.
+It’s living with the question, “What is it like to be you?” at the center and letting compassion and empathy drive our choices.
+It is about living in relationship with others in a way that takes those other perspectives into consideration on a regular basis.

 Looking back on the experience of having a wedding, all those voices that told me to take other perspectives and wants into consideration were right.
 I would have regretted the green beach dress…and the grandmas never would have made it half a mile on foot through a tallgrass prairie to stand next to the river.
 Compromise.